New Light on a Great Libertarian

 Trudy’s sister Connie writes: “As mother told me, Marie fell in love with a successful lawyer in Chicago.
 He was married and his wife was in a mental institution, and he told Marie there was some law that prevented a spouse from divorcing a spouse who is in an institution.
 So Marie consented to stay with him (my impression was that he paid for her apartment), something she otherwise would never have done.”
-Connie visited her Aunt Marie there, and recalls “Uncle Walter” stopping by with candy for the kids.
+Connie recalls her mother's stories of visiting Aunt Marie in Chicago as a kid, with her sisters Jane and Ruth, and "Uncle Walter" stopping by with candy for them.

 When the man’s wife died, he wouldn't marry Marie.
 Connie continues: “Humiliated, Marie went east to Garet’s, where she stayed on, and where Joe French, Garet’s tenant farmer, fell for her and asked her to marry him.”

 French was not an educated or worldly man.
 His claim to fame was playing baseball in the minor leagues in San Francisco, Topeka, Sioux City, Dubuque, Peoria, and Beaumont in the years before World War I. Trudy recalls that his fingers had been broken from playing catcher.

 As Connie recalls the story, Marie went to Garet and asked his advice, telling him, “Imagine.
 That man is no more than a tenant farmer and he wants to marry me!”
 To which Garet replied, “At least he wants to make an honest woman out of you.”
 Trudy says that Marie married French “under duress from Garrett, who didn’t want to support Marie for the rest of his life.”